Łańcut: History

 The city was then owned consecutively by aristocratic Polish families of Stadnicki, Lubomirski, and Potocki. Łańcut was purchased by Stanisław Lubomirski in 1629, at which time he secured the services of architect Matteo (‘Maciej’) Trapola and the stuccoist Giovanni Battista Falconi, in order to build a fortified residence in the town, Łańcut Castle, completed in 1641 and reconstructed many times since.
 Jerzy Sebastian Lubomirski, fearing attack from the Swedes, further strengthened the fortifications.
 To perform these works he employed Tylman van Gameren, a Dutchman and one of the most prominent foreign architects to ever work in Poland.

 The castle is situated in the centre of the town and constructed in the style of a grand aristocratic palace-residence.
 It was last owned until 1944 by the Potocki family, and made infamous in late 16th century during the times of Stanisław Stadnicki, who was known as 'the Devil of Łańcut' (Polish: diabeł łańcucki) for his violent behaviour.
 After 1775 the palace was owned by Izabella Lubomirska, who extended it and had the interiors remodelled.
 The palace is currently a museum particularly well known for its large collection of historic carriages.
 Since 1961, a well-known classical music festival is held there annually.

-In 1772, after the First Partition of Poland, Łańcut became part of the Habsburg monarchy where it remained until 1918 when it became part of reborn independent Poland.
+In 1772, after the First Partition of Poland, Łańcut became part of the Austrian Kingdom of Galicia and Lodomeria where it remained until 1918 when it became part of reborn independent Poland.
 In the 1830s, Ignacy Łukasiewicz, Polish pharmacist and inventor, known as the pioneer of the world's petroleum industry, was an apprentice in a pharmacy in Łańcut.
 At that time he joined the Polish secret resistance movement, and the Austrian police conducted the first investigation against him.

 At the end of the 18th century, Duchess Izabela Lubomirska established a distillery on the vast estate of the Lubomirski family in Łańcut.
 Count Alfred Wojciech Potocki, a grandson and heir of the Duchess, started to run the Łańcut and Lwów Lubomirski estates in 1823.
 He modernised the management of these properties.
 The distillery has changed ownership several times and now exists under the name of Polmos Łańcut.
 It is well known for producing flavoured and sweetened vodkas.